Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Model Ranking for Evaluation

-\paragraph{Experiment Setup.} In this section, we evaluate the effectiveness of \OURS{} in the model ranking task within a human preference setting, using the AlpacaEval benchmark~\citep{alpaca_eval}.
+\paragraph{Experiment Setup.} In this section, we evaluate the effectiveness of \OURS{} in the model ranking task within a human preference setting, using the AlpacaEval 2.0~\citep{alpaca_eval}.
 We employ 30 widely used models from the AlpacaEval dataset as our model set \( \mathcal{M} \), while the benchmark’s questions form the question set \( Q \).
 The rankings provided by the AlpacaEval benchmark serve as ground truth for evaluating the accuracy of various ranking methods.
 This is justified by AlpacaEval's strong correlation with Chatbot Arena rankings, making it a reasonable proxy for human judgments~\citep{dubois2024length}.
 We adopt Ranking Correction, measured by the Spearman rank correlation coefficient, to evaluate the similarity.
 To generate rankings, we utilize outputs from the open-source models Llama3-70B, Qwen2-72B, Mistral-8$\times$7B, and Qwen1.5-72B as our evaluators.
-For further implementation details, see Appendix~\ref{sec:implementation_details}.
 We investigate two variants of \OURS{}: (w/o ensemble) denoises the preference graphs from different evaluators for the same question, converts each into a ranking, and then ensembles these rankings to produce the final output, while (w/o denoising) directly ensembles the preference graphs to obtain the final ranking without denoising.
+For details on the datasets and baselines, please refer to Appendix~\ref{sec:implementation_details}.

 \paragraph{Main results.} The results, presented in Table~\ref{table:modelrank}, show that \OURS{} outperforms all single-model baselines, highlighting the significant improvement in ranking accuracy achieved by leveraging preference information from multiple evaluators.
 Moreover, \OURS{} surpasses the (w/o ensemble) variant, indicating that generating rankings through graph ensemble first prevents information loss compared to converting individual graphs into rankings.
 When the ensemble graph is not denoised (w/o denoising), residual noise can adversely affect the final ranking quality.
 Additionally, our denoising method also enhances results in single-model settings.